nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 Because every ramda function automatically curry, omitting to pass the collection argument to R.filter return us the curryed function so that we are ready to go.

-Other previusly encountered code re-factored with Ramda:
+Other previously encountered code re-factored with Ramda:

 {% highlight javascript linenos %}
 // Underscore/lodash style: